The 16 Best State Parks in Connecticut to Visit Asap

 Need To Know: The park has two camping areas: Mashamoquet Brook Campground and Wolf Den Campground.

-" target="_blank">things to do in Mashamoquet Brook State Park.
+This park is tucked away in the Quiet Corner, but you’ll find plenty of things to do in Mashamoquet Brook State Park.
 It’s a beautiful place with so many epic hiking trails.
 There are nearly 50 campsites here.
 This is one of the state's most peaceful parks and it's great for when you are seeking a tranquil getaway.

 Best State Parks In Connecticut For Hiking

 Do you love to hit the trails?
 I find there's nothing more calming than getting out and enjoying a good hike.
 Whether you're solo, with friends, or out with your four-legged pal, the hiking and biking trails in Connecticut's state parks are second-to-none.
-Learn more about the hiking opportunities in Connecticut from our friends at Alltrails.
+Learn more about the hiking opportunities in Connecticut from our friends at AllTrails.

 11. Wadsworth Falls State Park

-Location: Middlefield and Middletown
+Location: Middlefield and Middletown, CT

 Need To Know: Swimming and picnicking is not allowed near Big Falls, as it’s intended for short visits.